sxpyggy/Financial-Mathematics/docs/90-homework.md

 A $\$30,000$ bank loan is to be repaid by $30$ annual installments of $\$1,000$ payable on the first day of each year beginning one year hence.
 In addition, interest at $4\%$ is payable on the last day of each year on the principal outstanding at the beginning of the year.
 At time of issue, the bank establishes a value $L$ for the loan, such that the yield rate is $5\%$ annually.
 Find $L$.

+**Problem 4 (SOA 11/00 #12)**

+Kevin takes out a $10$-year loan of $L$, which he repays by the amortization method at an annual effective interest rate of $i$.
+Kevin makes payments of $1000$ at the end of each year.
+The total amount of interest repaid during the life of the loan is also equal to $L$.
+Calculate the amount of interest repaid during the first year of the loan.

+**Problem 5 (Sample/00 #36)**

+Don takes out a $10$-year loan of $L$, which he repays with annual payments at the end of each year using the amortization method.
+Interest on the loan is charged at an annual effective rate of $i$.
+Don repays the loan with a decreasing series of payments.
+He repays $1000$ in year one, $900$ in year two, $800$ in year three, ... , and $100$ in year ten.
+The amount of principal repaid in year three is equal to $600$.
+Calculate $L$.

 #### Week 6 {- #w6}

 **Problem 1 (SOA 11/00 #9)**